-In a historic woodland setting in the shadow of the Blue Ridge Mountains, Burial Beer Company’s sprawling new digs tell the story of the community who helped to shape it, past and present.
+In a historic woodland setting in the shadow of the Blue Ridge Mountains, Burial Beer Company’s sprawling new digs, Forestry Camp, tells the story of the community who helped to shape it, past and present.

 To step through the doors of Forestry Camp Bar and Restaurant in Western North Carolina is to cross a threshold into another realm.
 An array of axes on the wall and a sea of time-worn yellow pine sets a suitably rustic-chic scene just two and a half miles south of bustling downtown Asheville.
 Yet the vintage vibe is much more than the sum of its carefully curated parts.